 Send add requests to Veeva OpenData

-Add requests cannot be sent to third party providers using this feature.
+Note: Add requests cannot be sent to third-party data providers using this feature.

 The feature is not enabled by default.
 Contact Veeva Support to enable it for your Network instance.

 When the feature is enabled, Administrators can determine which group of users have access to the Send to OpenData button by assigning a permission on the data visibility profile.